University of Wisconsin - Madison

 Aili Tripp “Women’s mobilisation for legislative political representation in Africa,” Review of African Political Economy, 43 (149) 2016: 382-399.

-American Academy in Berlin residential fellowship (Spring 2017)
+American Academy in Berlin, Axel Springer award (Spring 2017)

 Winner, Best book award in African politics, African Politics Conference Group, Women and Power in Postconflict Africa, 2016